formabble/releases/docs/docs/shards/shards/General/LoadImage.md

 </div>

-This shard loads an image from a file or bytes sequence and returns it as an image type, that can subsequently be used by other shards such as UI.Image and UI.ImageButton.
+This shard loads an image from a file (specified in the File parameter) or byte array (passed as input) and returns it as an image type, that can subsequently be used by other shards such as UI.Image and UI.ImageButton.

 ## Details